tweedge/ru-ok/README.md

 * I input a target domain
 * I request 25 probes from anywhere in the world, and another 25 probes from only within Russian IP space
 * All probes individually perform a DNS lookup for the target domain
-* If the DNS lookup is successful, all probes individually to make an SSL/TLS connection on port 443
+* If the DNS lookup is successful, all probes perform their desired measurement check (more on this in a minute)
-* Probes report the certificate retrieved - or any errors encountered - to RIPE Atlas
+* Probes report the data retrieved - or any errors encountered - to RIPE Atlas
 * I collect the measurement information after waiting 15 minutes and analysis on it

 Afterwards, results are uploaded to this GitHub.
 Due to the daily cap on results I can collect, I will try to run this analysis every few hours, but cannot run this continually without breaching my account quotas.